UPDATED: Champaign City Council Endorses Clinton Landfill Consent Decree

 “We think we’d have some good arguments so they wouldn’t get that approval”, said Hooker.
 “But it would be subject to a fairly contentious hearing --- battle of the experts, so to speak.”

 (NOTE: Both Spencer and Hooker also spoke at Tuesday night's Champaign City Council meeting).

-The Monticello and Tuscola city councils and the McLean County board have already approved the proposed consent decree.
-The Urbana City Council will consider the proposal September 8th; the city council’s committee meeting on the consent decree in August brought in lengthy comment from both critics and supporters.
-Ten additional local governments in the Mahomet Aquifer Coalition must also agree for the consent decree to take effect, along with Clinton Landfill Inc., the Illinois attorney general's office and the Illinois Environmental Protection Agency.
+(This paragraph updated on 9/4/15) The Monticello and Tuscola city councils and the McLean County board have already approved the proposed consent decree.
+The Savoy Village Board discussed the proposal on September 2nd, only to table the subject until September 23rd, in a meeting that Village Clerk Billie Kreuger described as a "doozy".
+The Urbana City Council will consider the consent decree proposal on September 8th; the city council’s committee meeting on the consent decree in August brought in lengthy comment from both critics and supporters.
+Also on September 8th, the Champaign County Board will take its first look at the proposal in a Committee of the Whole meeting.
+A total of 14 local governments in the Mahomet Aquifer Coalition must also agree for the consent decree to take effect, along with Clinton Landfill Inc., the Illinois attorney general's office and the Illinois Environmental Protection Agency.